 - A statement describing the financial need of the project or initiative, and a budget detailing a total cost breakdown (e.g. travel and lodging expenses, conference registration fees, workshop fees, course tuition, materials costs, details of additional funding from other sources, etc.)

-In early 2017, the recipient must attend a meeting of the New England Chapter Board (conducted virtually) and provide a report on the status of their project and/or how they have utilized the funds thus far.
+EXPECTATIONS: The recipient must attend a meeting of the New England Chapter Board (conducted virtually) and provide a report on the status of their project and/or how they have utilized the funds thus far.

 ABOUT: The Wolfgang M. Freitag Professional Development Award, named in honor of the chapter’s founding member, was instituted in 1992.
 Dr. Freitag served as Chief Librarian of the Harvard College Fine Arts Library at the Fogg Art Museum from 1964 to 1991, and as lecturer and senior lecturer in bibliography and art historiography at Harvard from 1967 to 1991.
 A charter member of ARLIS/NA, he was elected president of the organization in 1980 and received its Distinguished Service award in 1990.
 Wolfgang Freitag exemplified the highest standards of the profession and served as an inspiration to us all.